sampwhite/dynamicruntime/README.md

 At this point, the project is just getting started.
 The developers on this project will contribute when they have time.

 See [Dynamic Schema](core/src/main/resources/content/md/DynamicType.md) for information on how the DnType objects are defined.

+For a web site that demos running the latest version of the code, see [dynamicruntime.org](https://dynamicruntime.org).